-On the basis of the measuring data, some parameters of interest have been calculated.
-First of all, the repeatability of distances between CMM measured points and nominal ones, calculated on the basis of D2 and D3 data, has been evaluated, and it results equal to 0.0094 mm in terms of max difference/√3; the value of 0.012 mm is found in terms of Root Mean Square (RMS) of differences between data.
+On the basis of the measuring data, some parameters of interest were calculated.
+First of all, the repeatability of the distances between CMM measured points and nominal ones, calculated on the basis of D2 and D3 data, was evaluated and found to equal 0.0094 mm in terms of max difference/√3; the value of 0.012 mm is found in terms of the root mean square (RMS) of the differences between the data.

-Being the shape tolerance for the surface of the piece equal to ± 0.05 mm, the expanded uncertainty of measurements, in the order of 0.02 mm at a confidence level of 95%, only taking into account repeatability contribution, appears to be a critical value.
-That suggests the need of a careful control of the whole measurement process to optimize it from a metrological point of view.
+Since the shape tolerance for the surface of the piece is equal to ± 0.05 mm, the expanded uncertainty of measurements found in the contribution of repeatability, which are in the order of 0.02 mm at a confidence level of 95 %, appears to be a critical value.
+That suggests the need for careful control of the whole measurement process to optimise it from a metrological point of view.

 In particular, attention should be paid to the following aspects:

-workpiece alignment, that is the process of relating Part Coordinate System and Machine Coordinate System;
+workpiece alignment, which is the process of relating the part coordinate system and the machine coordinate system;

-workpiece fixing procedure;
+the workpiece fixing procedure;

-definition of the number of measurement points;
+the determination of the number of measurement points;

-definition of the reference points on the nominal surface, for the calculation of the distances of the experimental points from the surface itself.
+the determination of the reference points on the nominal surface for the calculation of the distances of the experimental points from the surface itself.

-In Table 1, the RMS of differences between regression lines and experimental points (CMM data), for each line and in correspondence to each condition (D0, D1, D2, D3) are shown.
+In Table 1, the RMS of differences between regression lines and experimental points for the CMM data are shown for each line and in correspondence to each condition (D0, D1, D2, D3).
 In case D0, the fitting line has a slope other than zero; in cases D1-D3 (see Figure 5 b), 5 c), 5 d)) experimental distances are well fitted by horizontal lines, a sign that the experimental point clouds are parallel to the nominal surface.
-Therefore, measurements suggest that the main effect of the thermal treatment is a mitigation of the roto-translation of the surface of interest, due to a reduction in thermal stresses in the supports.
+Therefore, measurements suggest that the main effect of the thermal treatment was a mitigation of the roto-translation of the surface of interest due to a reduction in thermal stresses in the supports.

-With reference to Figure 5 and Figure 7, the max difference between measuring lines, for each condition (D0, D1, D2, D3), is shown in Table 2, with reference to both CMM data and best fitted ones.
+With reference to Figure 5 and Figure 7, the max difference between measuring lines for each condition (D0, D1, D2, D3) for both CMM and best fitted data is shown in Table 2.